 I can’t stand cookery myths.
 People love to shroud cooking in a cloak of difficulty and secrecy and dare you not to expose the myth.
 If, however, it is a myth, it won’t care.
 Zeus never came down from Olympus to complain about the new one-god religion taking over from the twelve gods….even though the “poor” farmers at Tembi tried their best to rile them!

-So it is with these current mythical Greek problems in mind that I decided to tackle the supposedly difficult subject of how to bake fish.
+So it is with these current mythical Greek problems in mind that I decided to tackle the supposedly difficult subject of how to make a perfect oven-baked fish.
 The (generally accepted) truth has, as usual, two conflicting opinions: for some (the few) it’s as easy as anything, for others (the majority) it’s a hurdle.
 Here I will allow myself a Mona Lisa-like smile…this is one case where the idea that the truth lies somewhere in the middle doesn’t apply.
 Let’s put the record straight…

 Don’t worry about it; it always works.
 Full stop.